What is Omnichannel Retail?

 Types Of Sales Channels- Omnichannel vs. Multichannel Retail

 If you are considering an omnichannel approach, you probably already have a retail outlet, either offline or online.
 What are some reasons for you to consider going for the other channel?
 Moreover, what is the difference between having more than one sales channel vs. seamlessly integrating all of them?

 For those moving online, the benefits are obvious- you can reach many more customers across geographies and make it convenient for existing customers to buy from you more often.

 If you are opening an offline store, you’re probably looking at building an experience center for your product so people have more incentive to invest in it.

 It is worth spending time to figure out why you’re opening stores on a new channel, and if your customer base might actually increase by doing so.

 The next thing to consider is whether your customers prefer buying from a marketplace or from your website.
 For more generic products, customers usually look at marketplaces for a good deal.
-For specific products, a website is a right place to get a good experience from.
+For specific products, a website is the right place to get a good experience.

 Identifying Marketing Channels

 The more niche your product is, the lesser the channel options you have to market from.
 For example, if you sell apparel or food products, you have all the visual media at your disposal.